usaid-cs/yesterday-i-learned/random.md

 1. "Stories" appeal to people who understand that their social media content will eventually come back to haunt them.
 1. The Matrix screensaver was originally [a sushi recipe](https://www.foodandwine.com/news/matrix-code-sushi-recipe).
 1. A "tint" can only be a pure colour plus the colour white, while "shade" can only be a pure colour with the colour black.
 If it is both then use "tone" instead.
 1. [Domain fronting](https://en.wikipedia.org/wiki/Domain_fronting) hides the true domain of an API service.
+For example, Signal looks like it is connecting to AWS in Saudi Arabia.
 1. Tons of datacenter servers are compromised at the hardware level by [Chinese nation-level hardware hacks](https://www.bloomberg.com/news/features/2018-10-04/the-big-hack-how-china-used-a-tiny-chip-to-infiltrate-america-s-top-companies) that disguise as signal couplers, but are actually "injecting its own code or altering the order of the instructions the CPU was meant to follow".
 It is expected that consumer devices made in China are also part of the attack.
 1. Three or more stations operating (say a radio) over a common frequency, it's called [a net](https://en.wikipedia.org/wiki/Amateur_radio_net) because the resulting graph looks like a net.
 [Such an operation](https://en.wikipedia.org/wiki/Net_operation) has a supervisor sometimes.
 1. A [drey](https://www.thefreedictionary.com/drey) is a squirrel nest.